Compounding: Responses to incidents

-New England Compounding Center incident

-In October 2012 news reports surfaced of an outbreak of fungal meningitis tied to the New England Compounding Center, a pharmacy which engaged in bulk compounding.
+In October 2012, news reports surfaced of an outbreak of fungal meningitis tied to the New England Compounding Center, a pharmacy which engaged in bulk compounding.

 At that time it was also disclosed that the United States and Massachusetts state health regulators were aware in 2002 that steroid treatments from the New England Compounding Center could cause adverse patient reactions.
-It was further disclosed that in 2001–02, four people died, more than a dozen were injured and hundreds exposed after they received back-pain injections tainted with a common fungus dispensed by two compounding pharmacies in California and South Carolina.

-In August 2013 further reports tied to the New England compounding center said that about 750 people were sickened, including 63 deaths, and that infections were linked to more than 17,600 doses of methylprednisolone acetate steroid injections used to treat back and joint pain that were shipped to 23 states.
-At that time, another incident was reported after at least 15 people at two Texas hospitals developed bacterial infections.
+In August 2013, further reports tied to that compounding center said that about 750 people were sickened, including 63 deaths, and that infections were linked to more than 17,600 doses of methylprednisolone acetate steroid injections used to treat back and joint pain that were shipped to 23 states.

+Another incident was reported after at least 15 people at two Texas hospitals developed bacterial infections.
 All lots of medications dispensed since May 9, 2013, made by Specialty Compounding, LLC of Cedar Park, Texas were recalled.
-The hospitals reported affected were Corpus Christi Medical Center Bay Area and Corpus Christi Medical Center Doctors Regional.
-The patients had received intravenous infusions of calcium gluconate, a drug used to treat calcium deficiencies and too much potassium in the blood.
+The hospitals reported as affected were Corpus Christi Medical Center Bay Area and Corpus Christi Medical Center Doctors Regional.
+The people had received intravenous infusions of calcium gluconate, a drug used to treat calcium deficiencies and too much potassium in the blood.
 Implicated in these cases is the Rhodococcus bacteria, which can cause symptoms such as fever and pain.